feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the researched information into 3 clear and concise bullet points."
+#> [1] "Summarize the key aspects of Algeria's economic situation into 3 clear bullet points"
 #>
 #> [[2]]$response
-#> [1] "- Algeria's economy grows modestly at 2-3% with inflation around 6-7%.\n- Unemployment is high, ranging between 12-15%.\n- The economy is highly dependent on hydrocarbons, which make up over 90% of exports, with minimal diversification into other sectors."
+#> [1] "- Algeria's economy experiences moderate growth primarily fueled by natural gas exports.  \n- The country struggles with high unemployment, inflation, and the need to reduce reliance on hydrocarbon revenues.  \n- Ongoing structural reforms and attracting foreign investment are crucial for maintaining economic stability and diversification."
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE